-There was a tiny 4 man dorm in the grounds and I used the one concrete shelf to sit down and paint local postcards.
+There was a tiny 4 man dorm on the grounds and I used the one concrete shelf to sit down and paint local postcards.
 They were all wildlife.

 My trick was to finish them off in the local hotel.
-I sat in the grounds, bought a coffee, and painted the last corner.
+I sat in the gardens, bought a coffee, and painted the last corner.

 I knew that curiosity would overcome the guests eventually.
-The staff were never shy and they always broke the ice and that gave permission for everyone to join in.
+The staff weren’t shy and they always broke the ice and that gave permission for everyone to join in.